civiccc/twigg/README.md

     twigg init > ~/.twiggrc

+### `twigg pivotal`

+This subcommand, available when the twigg-pivotal gem is installed (via `gem install twigg-pivotal`), shows an overview of open stories in a Pivotal Tracker instance.

+    twigg pivotal stats

 ### Options common to all commands

 All Twigg commands can take a `--verbose` or `-v` flag to increase their